ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 whatever, Sa — I regard deni as among do
 vanities.&#x27; It is safe to say that the
 dusky corpse of that African will never
-darken the field of carnage.
+darken the field of carnage.&#x27;
 </td></tr></table>

 ---